BCom International Economic Groupings Notes Study Material

 (f) To promote South-East Asian studies; and

 (g) To maintain close and beneficial co-operation and existing international and regional organizations with similar aims and purposes, and explore all avenues for even closer co-operation among themselves.
+(BCom International Economic Groupings Notes Study Material)

 The objectives of the Gulf Co-operation Council are:

-(a) To maintain co-ordination, integration and interconnection between Member States in all fields in order to achieve unity between them;
+(a) To maintain co-ordination, integration and interconnection between the Member States in all fields in order to achieve unity between them;

-(b) To deepen and strengthen relations, links and scopes of co-operation prevailing between their peoples in various fields;
+(b) To deepen and strengthen relations, links and scopes of cooperation prevailing between their peoples in various fields;

 (c) To formulate similar regulations in various fields including, economic and financial affairs, agriculture, industry, commerce, customs and communications, education and culture, social and health affairs, information and tourism, and legislative and administrative affairs;